Symbolic Systems Program - Career Resources

 Professional organization for linguists.
 Student memberships available.

 An online social networking site for making professional contacts, founded by SSP alum Reid Hoffman ('89).
+A very good source of job and internship listings.

 A "brain and cognitive sciences community online" run by MIT Press.
 Lists of graduate programs and (generally post-Ph.D.) jobs.